increase conversions on your website

 Monitor Bounce Rates

-A high bounce rate (users leaving after viewing only one page) indicates a problem.
-If visitors don’t explore further or take action, it means they aren’t finding what they expected or something is driving them away.
+A high bounce rate (users leaving after viewing only one page) points to a problem.
+If visitors do not explore further or act, they are not finding what they expected-or something is pushing them away.

-Monitoring which pages have the highest bounce rates helps uncover weak spots in user experience.
-Slow load times, unclear messaging, or weak CTAs can all cause visitors to leave without converting.
-Reducing friction on these pages keeps users engaged longer and increases the chances of conversions.
+Watching which pages have the highest bounce rates helps you find weak spots.
+Slow load times, unclear messaging, or weak CTAs can all send visitors away without converting.
+Reducing friction on those pages keeps users around longer and lifts the chance of conversion.

 94